What is Polycystic Ovary Syndrome, PCOS?

 - Skin problems, such as acne, oily skin, dandruff, dark skin patches (acanthosis nigricans) on the neck, groin, underarms, or in skin folds, or skin tags (acrochordons) in the armpits or neck area.

 - Depression or mood swings.
-Many women have emotional problems related to the many physical symptoms of PCOS, such as excess hair, obesity, or infertility.
+Many women have emotional problems related to the many physical symptoms, such as excess hair, obesity, or infertility.

 - Weight gain or upper body obesity (more abdominal fat than hip fat).
 This is also known as android obesity and is related to increased male hormone (testosterone) levels.